-Clause 8-9.05 Suggested Timeline A committee composed of teachers and of the school administration shall be set up in each school.
-This committee has the following mandate: a) taking into account the criteria defined by the parity committee set up under clause 8-9.04, to identify the specialized and financial resources that it deems necessary for the following school year intended for students with special needs and as support for teachers; year. b) for the following school year, to inform the parity committee, no later than April 1 or at another date that the board determines, of the resources prescribed in the preceding subclause; At the latest April 1st (or another date determined by the school board) c) to distribute the resources allocated to the school under clause 8-9.04 as well as the additional services to be determined during the year and to define the conditions of access to services including, where applicable, the possibility of setting up provisional support services before a decision is made under subclause a) of clause 8-9.07; September (updates and revisions) If needed at any other pertinent times during the school d) to periodically assess the effectiveness of the conditions facilitating access to the services in place; November-March e) to report to the parity committee on the allocation of resources agreed to under the preceding subclause c).
+Clause 8-9.05 Suggested Timeline ommittee composed of teachers and of the school administration shall be set up in h school.
+This committee has the following mandate: a) taking into account the criteria defined by the parity committee set up under clause 8-9.04, to identify the specialized and financial resources that it deems necessary for the following school year intended for students with special needs and as support for teachers; year. b) for the following school year, to inform the parity committee, no later than April 1 or at another date that the board determines, of the resources prescribed in the preceding subclause; c) to distribute the resources allocated to the school under clause 8-9.04 as well as the additional services to be determined during the year and to define the conditions of access to services including, where applicable, the possibility of setting up provisional support services before a decision is made under subclause a) of clause 8-9.07; September (updates and revisions) If needed at any other pertinent times during the school d) to periodically assess the effectiveness of the conditions facilitating access to the services in place; November-March e) to report to the parity committee on the allocation of resources agreed to under the preceding subclause c).
 In relation with deadlines established within the school board practices